[I am a joy that moves towards you as we enter]

 I am a joy that moves towards you as we enter

-the place where there is no measure
+the place without measure

 we follow ourselves

-we surround ourselves with the sounds that we hear
+surround ourselves with the sounds we hear

 when the war is ancient

-the face hides from the face so
+the face hidden from the face so

-that the eyes are more beautiful
+the eyes are more beautiful

-a history that is never told from all sides
+a history never told from all sides

 but always told from the other side and is no